realsanjeev/Django-rest-framework/README.md

 django-admin startproject server . python manage.py runserver 8000
 ```
-### Django RESTfull
+### Django RESTful
-- `JsonResponse`: used to pass `json` type data to endpoint
+- **`JsonResponse`**: This function is employed to send data in the `json` format to an endpoint.
+It's a straightforward way to structure and transmit JSON data within the response.

-- `HttpResponse`: used to pass `text/html` data to endpoint.
-We can make it to send `json` data by changing `header`.
-But it is quite tedious.
+- **`HttpResponse`**: This function is used to transmit data in the `text/html` format to an endpoint.
+While it can be adjusted to send `json` data by modifying the HTTP headers, this approach can be cumbersome.

-- When passing the `json` without `django-framework` it takes lot to code program that passes the new firld which is obtained by doing some calculation in model data.
+- When dealing with data that requires additional processing or calculations in your model, sending JSON data without utilizing the Django framework can involve a substantial amount of coding.

 #### Django_rest_framework
 It is essential to serialize data into JSON format to be sent as a REST API response and deserialize incoming requests to be processed on the backend.
 The Django Rest Framework offers a variety of tools for sending and receiving data, facilitating the work with REST APIs on the backend.
 This framework is built on top of the Django framework.